grkml/tree-data-structures/README.md

 ## Frame 6a - receives return value from 7a
-Frame 6a now has received returnValue == null from 7a, so it runs the following code block from `private TreeNode find(TreeNode root, String data, int level)`
+Frame 6a now has received stackResponse == null from 7a, so it runs the following code block from `private TreeNode find(TreeNode root, String data, int level)`
 ```java
         return find(root.firstChild, data, ++level); // <-------- Recursive call into Frame 7b
 ```